-2. Parents, Tutors and Coaches Working Harder Than the Child
+2. Parents, Tutors, and Coaches Working Harder Than the Child

 I am often asking this question: Who is working harder at their homework, you or your son?
 For teachers and coaches, the same question applies in a varied form, ‘Who is working harder at getting a result…any result?
 You or the student/athlete/musician?’

 The answer to this question puts us in a great position to understand the growth of mediocrity.
 Whenever we habitually work harder at our child’s life, in getting any result, truly harmful things happen.
 Kids learn to believe that this is the way the world works.
-When they don’t put forth effort, or when they don’t care, someone will step up and do it for them.
-They work less, and others work more.
+When they don’t put forth an effort, or when they don’t care, someone will step up and do it for them.
+Some work less, and others work more.
 Bad formula.
 Very bad.

 To avoid this, we must pull back and allow for some struggle.
 We must make certain, that on any given task, that we teach the fundamental rule of reality:

-Life will not work harder at our success, or our happiness, than we do.
+Life will not work harder at our success, or our happiness than we do.